Loading required package: sf

 As we see, there are remarkable differences.
 Not correction for multiple testing leads to a large number of districts with significant local spatial autocorrelation: We see a clear spatial pattern: the South-East (Bavaria, Saxony, parts of Baden-Württemberg) is characterized by districts with high values compared to the global mean which are surrounded by similar values (high positive autocorrelation).
 Large parts of Rhineland-Palatina, NRW, Schleswig-Holstein and parts of Lower Saxony have low incidence rates (compared to the global mean) and are surrounded by districts with dissimilar incidence rates.
 This region is characterized by strong differences between the different districts.
 In between we always see a few districts that are spatial outliers.

-The correction by Holm renders many of those ditricts non significant and the conservative Bonferoni correction renders even more insignificant.
+The correction by Holm renders many of those districts non significant (cf. 9.1).
+For this example, no differences exist between the conservative Bonferoni and the Holm correction with respect to the districts labeled as significant.

 Comparing permutation test results with the normal approximation test: